Balance-Analytics-io/BALANCE_Media_Preview/posts/pool-landscape-report-may-2023-week-2/pool-landscape-report-may-2023-week-2.md

 **More New Multi-pools, Big Binance Stake Drop, NEW GIRL Gone?, Staked Ada Dropping**

 Welcome back to the BALANCE Stake Pool Landscape Report.
 Here's the big macro picture of what changed.

-- 15 new pools have been created since last “pool groups” dataset update (April 30th, 2023).
+### Fifteen (15) new pools have been created since last “pool groups” dataset update (April 30th, 2023).
 - Over 50% of new pools created (this round) are part of Multi-Pool Operations (MPOs).
     - WAVE added 1 new pool(s)
     - KID added 2 new pool(s)
     - MS added 1 new pool(s)
     - BD added 1 new pool(s)
     - New pool group SIMBA with 3 pools - same DNS used for relays
-- Huge Binance Stake drop by 55% (1.57BAda)!
+### Huge Binance Stake drop by 55% (1.57BAda)!
     - Where did it go?
 Maybe some walelt slueths can help.
     - K-effective impacts and MAV increases!
-- NEW GIRL dead?
+### NEW GIRL dead?
 Live Stake effectively dropped to zero...(335MAda Private Pool, all pledge, 100% margin)
-    - Epoch 411 analysis, it's nteresting to see NEW GIRL attempt to respawn under different POOL IDs.
+    - Epoch 411 analysis, it's interesting to see NEW GIRL attempt to respawn under different POOL IDs.
     - ADA was moved through the same stake address within minute through the same utility.
     - Given this finding, the NEW GIRL pool group is re-established using the new pool hash ID values.
 Looks like new pool IDs and new addresses, but .
     - Even if the funds were indeed a change in ownership, we still believe this to be a legit Multi-Pool Operation.